Laba Festival: Laba congee

 Traditionally, the consumption of Laba congee is an important element of the festival.
-This custom originates in the Song dynasty with Buddhist monasteries giving congee to people in honor of the story that Sakyamuni (Gautama Buddha) reached enlightenment on the eighth day of the twelfth month after eating congee.
+There are multiple legendary accounts of the dish's origins.
+One story says that it originated in the Song dynasty with Buddhist monasteries giving congee to people in honor of the story that Sakyamuni (Gautama Buddha) reached enlightenment on the eighth day of the twelfth month after eating congee.

 Laba congee or Laba porridge (臘八粥) is very popular in many places in China.
 Different kinds of rice, beans, nuts and dried fruits are the main ingredients.
 People believe that it's good for health in the winter.

 It is also known as "eight-treasure congee" (八宝粥) and is usually made with eight or more ingredients, representing good luck.
 Eight is a lucky number in China, and the ba in Laba also means eight.

-There are many variations of Laba congee in different regions of China; ingredients can include mixed grains, such as rice, millet, and barley; beans and nuts such as mung beans, azuki beans, lotus seeds, peanuts, walnuts, and chestnuts; dried fruit such as red dates, longan, and goji berries; and other ingredients such as vegetables and meat.
+There are many variations of Laba congee in different regions of China.
+Ingredients can include mixed grains, such as rice, millet, and barley; beans and nuts such as mung beans, azuki beans, lotus seeds, peanuts, walnuts, and chestnuts; dried fruit such as red dates, longan, raisins, and goji berries; and other ingredients such as vegetables and meat.